3 firefighters hurt as fire burns century-old buildings in Salt Lake City's nightlife hub

-SALT LAKE CITY (AP) — Three firefighters were injured after a blaze that started in a restaurant’s kitchen scorched century-old buildings in Salt Lake City’s nightlife hub, officials said Tuesday.
+SALT LAKE CITY (AP) — A blaze that started in a restaurant kitchen injured three firefighters and scorched century-old buildings in Salt Lake City’s nightlife hub, officials said Tuesday.

 “The firefighters did a tremendous job fighting this fire, particularly given the speed at which it spread, the fuel that was available to it and the intensity,” Lieb said.